 Downtown Phoenix is one of the most walkable areas in the Valley.

-- Light Rail costs $2 per ride and connects downtown to Midtown, Uptown, Tempe, and Mesa.
+- Light rail connects downtown to Midtown, Uptown, Tempe, and Mesa.

 - Bike infrastructure has expanded significantly around Roosevelt Row, Central Avenue, and the downtown core.

-- Driving times during off-peak hours are approximately ten minutes to Sky Harbor Airport, five to ten minutes to Midtown Phoenix, fifteen minutes to Tempe, and twenty to twenty-five minutes to Scottsdale.
+- Off-peak driving times are roughly ten minutes to Sky Harbor, five to ten minutes to Midtown Phoenix, fifteen minutes to Tempe, and twenty to twenty-five minutes to Scottsdale.

-Traffic is light by big-city standards but heavier during games, concerts, and festivals.
+Traffic is light by big-city standards but heavier during Suns games, Mercury games, Diamondbacks games, concerts, festivals, and major convention weekends.

 Living downtown puts you near the Suns, Mercury, and Diamondbacks.
-The Suns and Mercury play downtown at the arena that was formerly Footprint Center.
+The Suns and Mercury play downtown at Mortgage Matchup Center, formerly known as Footprint Center and PHX Arena.
 The Diamondbacks play at Chase Field.
 These venues anchor downtown and are a major reason the area stayed relevant even before people lived there.
-(Arena naming coverage: AZFamily)

 Major concert and performance venues include Arizona Financial Theatre, The Van Buren, Crescent Ballroom, Orpheum Theatre, and Symphony Hall.
 It is realistic to walk to NBA games, WNBA games, MLB games, concerts, comedy shows, and festivals.
 That was not a thing when I was growing up.

-Big recurring events that actually change traffic, parking, and the feel of downtown:
+Big recurring events that change traffic, parking, and the feel of downtown:

 - First Friday on Roosevelt Row.

-- Diamondbacks home stands and big weekend series.
+- Diamondbacks home stands and major weekend series.

-- Major touring shows at The Van Buren and Arizona Financial Theatre.
+- Large shows at The Van Buren, Arizona Financial Theatre, Symphony Hall, and Mortgage Matchup Center.

-- Large conventions and expo weekends tied to the Phoenix Convention Center.
+- Major conventions and expo weekends tied to the Phoenix Convention Center.

-- Holiday events and seasonal markets that concentrate around CityScape, Heritage Square, and the Roosevelt corridor.
+- Holiday events and seasonal markets around CityScape, Heritage Square, Hance Park, and the Roosevelt corridor.

 Downtown Phoenix is now one of the strongest food districts in the Valley.